OpenVPN/openvpn3-linux/README.md

   discussions.
 Final patches *MUST* go to the mailing list.

 * Testing
-  This code is new.
-It will be buggy.
-And it needs a lot of testing.
+  This code is quite new, but has been used a lot in various setups.
-  Please reach out on FreeNode @ #openvpn for help and discussing issues you encounter.
+  Please reach out on FreeNode @ #openvpn for help and discussing issues you encounter, or subscribe to and ask on the openvpn-users@lists.sourceforge.net mailing list.

 * Packagers
   We are beginning to targeting packaging in Linux distributions.
 The